kunchamharsha/beeruva/README.md

 Beeruva provides

 * Safe and Authorised access to users files from anywhere (provided you have access to the server)
-* Intuitive interface to upload, download and delete files
+* Intuitive interface to upload, download,rename and delete files

 Upcoming Features